 “It’s important to do both,” said Klontz.
 “Save for the future, and live for today.”

 If you create a life of deprivation, you can get stuck in that mode.
-Klontz said that he has seen this happen with clients.
+Klontz has seen this happen with clients.
 Some work so hard to save money that they don’t get any practice enjoying money during their working life.
-Yet, they have a fantasy that when they reach 65 they can relax and enjoy their money, he said.
-But at that time, it’s hard for them to get out of deprivation mode.
+They have a fantasy that when they reach 65, they can relax and enjoy their money, he said.
+At that time, however, it’s hard for them to get out of deprivation mode.
+Remember, some splurges — like flying first class — can be worth it.

 The other risk you take by avoiding all spending on little luxuries now in hopes of having more money to enjoy life later is that later never comes.